cfpb/hubot-aws-cfpb/README.md

 ```ruby
 cfpbot ec2 start [instance_id]
 ```
 This command will start an ec2-instance of a given id.
-It will only allow you to start instances that you originally created.
 * instance_id - The instance id of the ec2 instance which you can get from the `List Instances` commands.

 #### Extend an Instance's Expiration Date